Accelexo/flood/README.md

 Floods are among the most frequent and costly natural disasters globally, causing loss of life, massive economic damage, and long-term displacement.
 In many regions especially developing countries, early warning systems are either absent or unreliable due to lack of real-time predictive capability.
 The inability to accurately forecast flood risk in advance severely limits governments, NGOs, and communities from taking timely preventive actions.

-This project aims to address this critical issue.
+This project aims to address this critical environmental issue.

 ### SOLUTION